 I don’t worry that we want awareness of mental health struggles.
 I worry about how we’re doing it.

 I don’t worry that we want awareness of mental health struggles (being made aware, for example, that men are more likely to suffer depression for longer and for it to not be identified has been very good for men).
 I worry about how we’re doing it.
 I worry about the immediate association of depression with suicide, for example, so that the conversation we encourage is one of “depression and suicide.”
 Most people who suffer from depression are not suicidal and have no desire to end their lives.
 In fact even in severe cases of depression, depression alone is unlikely to make a person commit suicide.
 We have to be careful about simply passing on these news stories along with the unfiltered, unqualified statement that we need to get people talking about depression and suicide, sure that we are positively contributing to the great cause of the day.
+Where to buy tianeptine sulfate?
+You can check it out here.
 The conversations that we have create a culture.
 There are people who struggle with poor mental health who have not seriously considered suicide but who will consider suicide because of this conversation that is being encouraged.
 That’s a fact, and it’s one you might not be considering when you click “share.”
 These are people who would, of course, benefit from talking to competent, careful people about their mental health, but that’s not what is happening when these stories are shared along with the chorus of “let’s talk about it” and their labels of “distressing content” (which function somewhat like the “Parental advisory: Explicit content” stickers on CDs to make you buy them).

 I’m aware of circles of teenage friends consisting of people who are generally pretty mentally healthy but who are attracted to a depressed culture – emo music (with which I have no problem), memes about how unhappy I am, and attention-seeking conversations – in which people have proposed “depression support groups,” a label that sounds wonderful in principle, except everyone involved is someone who is certain they’re mentally unwell (whether they are or not), knows more or less nothing about actually assisting people who genuinely suffer poor mental health, who really have no constructive, well-defined goal in mind, and who would actually be doing nothing more than creating pity parties of otherwise healthy young people who are now going to spend time mutually wallowing in how depressed they say they are, with nobody who could actually offer any assistance or cut through the crap.
 They need to talk a lot less, and talk a lot better.
 Far be it from me to say that people in these circles can or should be *sheltered* from news about famous people who have killed themselves.
 But we need to be careful in our focus.